top of page

 Despite these challenges, the sector’s underlying growth trend remains intact.
 The market continues to expand, albeit at a slightly moderated pace, and the long-term outlook is positive.
 The pandemic acted as a catalyst, accelerating digital adoption, and even after a correction, e-commerce’s importance in total retail persists.

-Key trends shaping the future of Poland e-commerce
+Key Trends Shaping the Future of Poland E-commerce

 • SMEs are gaining ground: The share of turnover from SMEs has increased steadily, reflecting their growing digital adoption and the proliferation of user-friendly e-commerce builders and social commerce tools.